KavanBahrami/XRDrag/README.md

 3. Either:

-  - Update your current InputMappingContext (Content/VRTemplate/Input/IMC_Default) to reference the included L/R InputActions (IA_DragRotateScale).
+  A - Update your current InputMappingContext (Content/VRTemplate/Input/IMC_Default) to reference the included L/R InputActions (IA_DragRotateScale).
 You can use the included InputMappingContext as an example reference

   or (the perhaps clearer option)

-  - Call AddMappingContext on your VRPawn and add the included IMC.
+  B - Call AddMappingContext on your VRPawn and add the included IMC.
 Set "Priority: 1" to prevent the default mapping from consuming your inputs.
-  - Update your PlayerMappableInputConfig (Content/VRTemplate/Input/PMI_VRTemplate) to reference the included InputMappingContext. _In 5.4 it says "deprecated - use UEnhancedInputUserSettings" but the default VR template still uses it, so..._
+  B.2- Update your PlayerMappableInputConfig (Content/VRTemplate/Input/PMI_VRTemplate) to reference the included InputMappingContext. _In 5.4 it says "deprecated - use UEnhancedInputUserSettings" but the default VR template still uses it, so..._

 ![InputMappingContext](img/Update_PlayerMappableInputConfig.PNG)